Kūlana Hawai'i Weight Management Program

 - Interactive group sessions

-Since 2012, Kūlana Hawai'i has assisted 1,200 Native Hawaiians and other medically underserved populations improve their health status.
+Since 2012, Kūlana Hawai'i has helped 1,200 Native Hawaiians and other medically underserved populations improve their health status.
 Participants, who have an average of three chronic diseases each, have demonstrated positive changes:

 - Weight loss in over 75% of participants